hellenike/textbook/docs/lessons/subj-opt/index.md

 ## Forming the aorist subjunctive and optative

+As you would expect, for the active and middle, add endings to the stem from the third principal part.
+For the passive, add endings to the stem from the sixth principal part.

 **Aorist subjunctive**

-For the active and middle, add endings to the stem from the third principal part.
-For the passive, add endings to the stem from the sixth principal part.

 |   | Active  | Middle  | Passive  |
 |---|---|---|---|